The most complete Ignition Poker review on the Internet

 The argument came from a $10 Ignition tournament

-I recently had a player write to me complaining about a hand in which a player went all in with 5-3 pre-flop and cracked his pocket Jacks after spiking two pair.
+I recently had an Ignition Poker player write to me complaining about a hand in which a player went all in with 5-3 pre-flop and cracked his pocket Jacks after spiking two pair.

 That would never happen in a live game so it showed the games are rigged!